AlexisCro/Converter/README.md

 Create a tool 100% front-end to convert different money.

 # Technologies
 - HTML
+- CSS
+    - Bootstrap
-    - CSS / Bootstrap / Select2 - Theme Bootstrap 5
+    - Select2 / Theme Bootstrap 5
+- JS
+    - ChartJS
-    - JS / ChartJS
+    - JQuery / Select2

 # Tools
 The application being 100% front-end it is advisable to use the Live server extension of VSCode.